ANANYA-ASTHANA/Quantum-Engineering-Portfolio/4_Research_Analyses/Neglectons_and_Braiding.md

 This provides operational support for universal computation without auxiliary non-topological resources.

 ### Relation to $\nu = 5/2$ Physics
 Ising anyons already appear in experimental signatures of the $\nu = 5/2$ FQH state.
-Neglectons may emerge as refinements of these phases through altered edge conditions, symmetry breaking, or engineered defects [3], [4].
+Neglectons may emerge as refinements of these phases through altered edge boundary conditions in the FQH-to-CFT correspondence framework, symmetry breaking, or engineered defects [3], [4].

 ---